PhantomBerserker/ES-Modular-Haulers/README.md

 # ES-Modular-Haulers
-An Endless Sky plugin that adds several new ships to the Southbound Shipyards roster (and soon...
-Fleets!).
+An Endless Sky plugin that adds several new ships to the Southbound Shipyards roster.

 Drop by your local Free Worlds affiliated shipyard to purchase one today!